vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/SlidingWindowMaximum/benchmark/docs/bm_result.md

-The result shows that the insert on binary three is more quickly than the insert on set from C++ STL.
-I can assume that the open-source implementation can be optimized for balanced operation.
+The result shows that the insert on pure C++ binary tree is more quickly than the insert on set from C++ STL.
+I can assume that on pure Red and Black tree implementation reported above could have some performans leaks on the balance operation.

-Foot Note: The implementation of Tree in C++ in not available yet on Github but I will update it when it is ready.
+Foot Note: The implementation of pure C++ implementation of Binary Tree in not available on Github yet (Coming soon).

 ## Comparison between solutions proposed at the lesson.